 I thought a neck and shoulder massage or a mini manicure was what we would get, but on arrival we were told we would be having a full body exfoliation and moisturising treatment, followed by a full body massage and a hot stone treatment.
 Each room has it’s own shower cubicle, so I was able to wash off after the exfoliation before starting the body massage.
 All the products are Elemis and smell and feel divine.

-After our treamtments, we met the Cruise Director who showed us around a few of the staterooms.
+After our treatments, we met the Cruise Director who showed us around a few of the staterooms.

 A Galley Tour

-We were then treated to a very special tour of the Caribbean Princess galley.
+We were given a lovely tour of the Galley.
 I took this video and if you watch to the end, you will get a little glimpse of the crew mess.

 A Journey with a Difference